So, you landed your first internship this summer, congrats!

 First things first, keep track of your projects!
 Big or small, doesn’t matter, what matters is having enough pieces to fill your portfolio and resume with, so that future employers can get the best idea for how your skills would fit with their team.
 The best advice I can give is to start healthy/helpful habits now.
 Create weekly lists of specific tasks you …

 In this new era of virtual jobs and remote learning, it’s crucial to find new ways to stay focused.
 I speak from experience when I say that having a hybrid internship comes with tons of perks, like wearing sweatpants or spending the day with your pet, but it’s key to stay on top of your work.
-The comfort of home can quickly distract you from your weekly tasks, but I’m here to share a few tips that will help you to keep your momentum while working from home.
+The comfort of home quickly can distract you from your weekly tasks, but we’re sharing a few pointers that will help you to keep your momentum while working from home.

-To some this may seem arbitrary, but the truth is, where you do your work matters.
-In an article by the American College of Healthcare Sciences it’s mentioned that if you do most of your work in bed, you will have trouble sleeping at night.
-Our bodies are trained to associate sleep with our beds, but when …
+This may seem arbitrary to some, but the truth is, where you do your work matters.
+An article by the American College of Healthcare Sciences indicates that if you do most of your work in bed, you will have trouble sleeping at night.
+Our bodies are trained to associate sleep with our beds.
+When you begin using your bed …

 Indiana INTERNnet celebrated internship excellence on February 23, 2021 at the virtual 15th Annual IMPACT Awards Celebration.
 While the event may be over, it’s still important to recognize the successes of our nominees!
 Did you miss the program?
 Watch it here.

 Indiana INTERNnet: Congratulations on winning College Intern of the Year!
 To start off, what school do you attend, and when do you plan on graduating?

 Mason Gordon: Currently, I’m a student at the National University of Ireland, Galway, and I’m pursuing a master’s degree in rural futures planning and innovation.
 I’ll be graduating from there in May, it’s a one-year master’s degree program.